Registration and Student Records

 Student Records The Office of the Registrar provides grade reporting and transcript services.
 Current semester grades may be obtained on Student Self Service at http://my.memphis.edu.

 The University of Memphis requires written authorization from the student to release transcripts.
-Transcripts may be requested in person, room 003 Wilder Tower, by mail, or by FAX (901) 678-3249.
+Transcripts may be requested in person (003 Wilder Tower), electronically, or by mail.
 Include the following information with your request: complete name, former names, Banner ID Number (U#) or last four digits of Social Security Number, birth date, current address, first and last years of attendance, address(es) where transcript is to be mailed, number of copies to each address.
 Sign and date your request.
 There is no fee for the first twenty transcripts; however, a transcript will not be released if you have not satisfied all obligations to the University.
 If you have any additional questions, please contact Transcripts Office at (901) 678-3927.

 The University is required by state law to withhold grade reports and transcripts from students who have outstanding financial obligations to the University.

 Student and Faculty Services Student Information Services provides services to students related to their current term enrollment and their personal biographic/demographic data.
 These services include: schedule adjustments (drop/add/withdrawal), name changes, address changes, etc. This unit is located in the Registrar's Office, 003 Wilder Tower.

 Veterans Educational Benefits & Certification, located in the Office of the Registrar, Room 003, Wilder Tower, provides assistance for eligible national guard/reserves, veterans and/or dependents who enroll at the University of Memphis and request to use their VA educational benefits.
 Those who will be using VA educational benefits while enrolled at the University of Memphis should contact the office and be prepared to furnish the following documentation: